There are four species of Macadamia, two of which are used for production of Macadamia nuts in Australia (Macadamia tetraphylla and M. integrifoIia).

 How high does it grow: This species grows up to 25m high

 What does it look like?
-It has three leaves with smooth edges to each node, new flush is green, flowers are cream and the shells are smooth.
+Seedling leaves can be large and prickly, but mature leaves have smooth edges, generally with three leaves to each node, new flush is green, flowers are cream and the shells are smooth.

-Common names: Bauple Nut, Baphal Nut, Smooth Shelled Macadamia, Queensland Nut and Bauple Nut
+Common names: Queensland Nut, Bauple Nut, Baphal Nut, Smooth-shelled Macadamia

 Other information: It is the main commercial species.
 Macadamia integrifolia is found in a number of locations where M. tetraphylla or M. ternifolia also occur.